CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 ### AlmaLinux-8 and AlmaLinux-9

-AlmaLinux is a linux distribution created in response to the premature abortion of CentOS-8 project and the fundamental change of CentOS building process, due to which CentOS' traditional stability was impacted.
+AlmaLinux is a linux distribution created in response to the abortion of CentOS-8 project and the fundamental change of CentOS building process, due to which CentOS' traditional stability was impacted.
 AlmaLinux aims to be fully binary-compatible with RedHat Enterprise Linux, and by doing so the linux